Power Cues takes a holistic view of communication.

 And a cluttered mind results in muddled interactions, which are charisma-murderers.

-When we can manage to muster a certain emotion, not only we are charismatic, but thanks to mirror neurons we will be able to make people feel the same (original research on mirror neurons here).
+When we can manage to muster a certain emotion, not only we are charismatic, but thanks to mirror neurons we will be able to make people feel the same (original research on mirror neurons here, but the research has been heavily criticized).

 - You can work from emotions to gestures (inside out approach)